 That is correct.
 Billions of doses are going to be needed worldwide.
 According to the International Federation of Pharmaceutical Manufacturers and Associations (IFPMA) that figure could be as high as 15 billion doses.
 That is why massive investment, planning and collaboration is needed between governments, non-governmental organisations (such as the Coalition for Epidemic Preparedness Innovations, CEPI, GAVI and the Bill and Melinda Gates Foundation) and the biopharma sector.

 Which other big players are involved?

 The other established big pharma vaccine companies have taken a slightly more conservative approach, wary of signing up to unprecedented timelines that inevitably come with political and societal expectation.

 Johnson & Johnson’s Janssen division was the first big pharma company to begin work on a vaccine candidate in January 2020, and has an adenovirus-based candidate (Ad26 Sars-CoV-2).
-It is expected to begin its Phase I trial by early August, and then initiate a Phase III study by September.
+It began its Phase I trial on 31 July, and plans to initiate a Phase III study by September.
 It forecasts that its candidate could be ready for emergency use approval by the first quarter of 2021.

 Sanofi and GlaxoSmithKline PLC, two of the world’s biggest vaccine companies, joined forces in April to bring together Sanofi’s recombinant DNA antigen and GSK’s pandemic adjuvant technology.
-They plan to begin Phase I trials in the second half of 2020, and say a potential approval could follow in the second half of 2021.
+The partners commenced Phase I trials on 3 September, and say a potential approval could follow in the second half of 2021.

 Merck & Co. was the last of the big established vaccines manufacturers to join the race, announcing its multi-pronged approach on 27 May.
-This included the acquisition of Themis, a vaccine specialist whose measles virus vector-based candidate is expected to enter Phase I trials later this year.
+This included the acquisition of Themis, a vaccine specialist whose measles virus vector-based candidate has now also entered Phase I.